rjkilpatrick/rjkilpatrick.uk/_posts/2021-10-01-reverse-automatic-differentiation.md

 ## Automatic Differentiation

-Automatic differentiation (autograd) is a fancy way of saying the [chain rule](https://en.wikipedia.org/wiki/Chain_rule), but the computer does the work for you.
+Automatic differentiation (autodiff) is a fancy way of saying the [chain rule](https://en.wikipedia.org/wiki/Chain_rule), but the computer does the work for you.

 We only consider reverse-mode differentiation here, but there is also (the conceptually easier) forward-mode differentiation[^rufflewind].